A list of differences between the bridle styles and the materials they are made from.

 The English style has a single padded headpiece and flat padded noseband made from drum-dyed leather and also comes in Beta Biothane.

-The Natural and Performer Rope Bridles are made from high-quality marine grade polyester rope.
-The two styles are essentially the same with the Natural having a webbing covered noseband and brass rings, while the performer has an anti gall padded noseband and stainless steel rings.
+The Performer Rope Bridles are made from high-quality marine-grade polyester rope with an anti-gall padded noseband and stainless steel rings.

 Polyester Rope Qualities